ultravideo/uvgComm/README.md

 Kvazzup
 =======

 Kvazzup is an HEVC video call software written in C++ and built on [Qt](https://www.qt.io/) framework.
-Kvazzup makes use of the following open-source tools: Kvazaar for HEVC encoding, OpenHEVC for HEVC decoding, Opus Codec for audio encoding and decoding, kvzRTP for Streaming Media and Speex DSP for AEC.
+Kvazzup makes use of the following open-source tools: Kvazaar for HEVC encoding, OpenHEVC for HEVC decoding, Opus Codec for audio encoding and decoding, uvgRTP for Streaming Media and Speex DSP for AEC.
 The aim of this project is to become a state-of-the-art Open-source Video Conferencing application as well as to provide a testbed for novel video call technologies that improve the video call experience.

 Kvazzup is still under development and new features will become available.
 Current version has few small bugs due to recent completion of several key features.
 A bug-free release is currently in the works and is expected to be ready soon.